 Ma 116 ab.
 Mathematical Logic and Axiomatic Set Theory.
 9 units (3-0-6); first and second terms.
 Prerequisite: Ma 5 abc or equivalent.
 The predicate calculus and functional calculi of first order are presented and problems in the foundations of mathematics are studied.
 Included are Boolean algebra, theorems of Gödel, axiomatic set theory, and theory of cardinal and ordinal numbers.
-Given in 1962-63 and alternate years.
+Instructor: Halpern.